 Ensure that you use the right units.

 One of the most common mistakes made by students (and teachers 😜) is to forget to use the appropriate units.
-Airplane speeds (unlike other objects in motion) are almost always reported in knots instead of km/h or mph.
+Airplane speeds (unlike other objects in motion) are almost always reported in instead of km/h or mph.
 Make sure you have selected the correct units!
 Use the dropdown menu at the right of the box to change them.

 Long calculations?
 Save and lock in the values!